jeyemPF/jeyemPF/README.md

-Merge conflicts are just love letters from your coworkers
+Merge conflicts are just love letters from your coworkers.